freeverseio/LAOS-roadmap/README.md

 ## Milestone 3 [months 6-9]

+Milestone 3 will start with the deploy on Kusama, after acquiring a slot.
+We will incrementally add features to the deployed MVP.

+On the one hand, we will prioritize cross-chain transfers of the LAOS ERC721 tokens, especially to smart contract chains like Moonbeam and Astar.
+We will also finalize the Ownership chain pallet for managing ownership in the LAOS Parachain (as opposed to external EVM chains), by completing the core business logic from Milestone 1, and complementing it with the [nfts pallet](https://github.com/paritytech/substrate/tree/master/frame/nfts), producing a fully ERC721-compatible **LAOS ownership pallet**.

-During the final stage of development, we will prioritize cross-chain communication with sibling parachains, conduct a thorough code audit, and make preparations for the stable release of the code.
-We will also create a dynamic asset marketplace to demonstrate the system's capabilities.
-Finally, we will enable staking and transition from sudo to a more decentralized governance system.
+Finally, we will also create a LAOS assets marketplace to demonstrate the system's capabilities, including bridgeless minting and evolution.
+We will also transition from sudo to a more decentralized governance system.

 At the end of this milestone, we shall have released:
+- XC-721 transfers,
+- stable release of the LAOS Ownership pallet,
-- LivingAssets market
+- LivingAssets market.

 The following are the 3 main deliverables of Milestone 3.